Jiaanzhu/Image-compression-for-DNA-storage/README.md

 2.The main code of this project is taken from https://github.com/jpegdna-mediacoding/Jpeg_DNA_Python (the version updated on 14 December, 2021).
 Some code modifications are made to avoid decoding script stopping due to 'IndexError: list index out of range’.

-3.The script I used is in the folder **jpegdna/scripts**, including:
+3.The scripts I used are in the folder **jpegdna/scripts**, including:

 **jpegdnargb_eval.py**
 Input: original image, Output: the compressed image file(in png format), DNA sequence file and info file(about size of image, huffman tables).